MTG/otmm_section_dataset/README.md

 The section test dataset for classical Ottoman-Turkish makam music

-This zip file contains the audio section annotations, score for the paper:
+This repository contains the audio section annotations and the scores used in the paper:

 Şentürk, S., Holzapfel, A., and Serra, X. (2014).
 Linking scores and audio recordings in makam music of Turkey.
 Journal of New Music Research, 43:34–52.

+Please cite the publication above in any work using this dataset.

 For more information about the dataset, please refer to the paper.